Chondrules from high-velocity collisions: thermal histories and the agglomeration problem: Introduction

-While we have so far focused on generating chondrule-like particles, comets like Wild-2 are replete with other kinds of equilibrated aggregates (EAs) which were also once partially molten, but which are smaller than chondrules (0.1--1 $\mu$m), attained lower peak temperatures ($\sim$1200 K), and skew toward faster cooling rates ($\gtrsim 500$ K/hr; \citealt{bradley_1994, brownlee_etal_2005, messenger_nguyen_2013}).
-In our model, cooling rates scale inversely with the cloud mass, $dT/dt \propto M_{\rm cloud}^{-1/3}$, with $M_{\rm cloud} \gtrsim 10^{17}$ g required to produce the low cooling rates exhibited by chondrules (section \ref{subsec:param_space_cooling}).
-Lower mass clouds, in the range $M_{\rm cloud} \sim 10^{15}$--$10^{17}$ g, might have hosted the faster cooling EAs; cloud masses and peak temperatures may have been systematically smaller in the proto-Kuiper belt where orbital velocities were slower than in the asteroid belt.
+While we have so far focused on generating chondrule-like thermal histories, comets like Wild-2 are replete with other kinds of equilibrated aggregates (EAs) which were also once partially molten, but which are smaller (0.1--1 $\mu$m), attained lower peak temperatures ($\sim$1200 K), and skew toward faster cooling rates ($\gtrsim 500$ K/hr; \citealt{bradley_1994, brownlee_etal_2005, messenger_nguyen_2013}).
+In our model, cooling rates scale inversely with the cloud mass, $dT/dt \propto M_{\rm cloud}^{-1/3}$, with $M_{\rm cloud} \gtrsim 10^{17}$ g required to produce the cooling rates exhibited by chondrules (section \ref{subsec:param_space_cooling}).
+Lower mass clouds, in the range $M_{\rm cloud} \sim 10^{15}$--$10^{17}$ g, might have hosted the faster cooling EAs; cloud masses and peak temperatures may have been systematically smaller in the proto-Kuiper belt where orbital velocities were slower, and collisions less violent, than in the asteroid belt.